onx-protocol/onx/README.md

 *Accepting Proposals*

 There are a number of stages that the project will go through before becoming a reality.
 This is an open project and **anyone** is encouraged to contribute.
-Please read our 'Core Challenges' section on the whitepaper.
+Please read the /challenges section of the repository.

 The project is at proposal stage, if you would like to propose a change to the project please provide: